java-native-access/jna/www/WindowsDevelopmentEnvironment.md

 or the free MS Visual Studio C++ Express compiler.
 The MS compiler is preferred, since it provides structured event handling (SEH), which allows JNA to trap native faults when run in protected mode.
-To build with the mingw64, uncomment the MINGW line below.
-For the MS compiler (recommended), ensure that the 64-bit versions of cl.exe/ml64.exe/link.exe are in your PATH and that the INCLUDE and LIB environment variables are set properly.
+To build with the mingw64, uncomment the MINGW line in native/Makefile.
+For the MS compiler, ensure that the 64-bit versions of cl.exe/ml64.exe/link.exe are in your PATH and that the INCLUDE and LIB environment variables are set properly.
-You should also install mingw64 for its "windres" resource compiler (JNA will still build if it is missing, the resulting DLL will simply lack versioning info).
+Even if compiling with the MS compiler, you should also install mingw64 for its "windres" resource compiler (JNA will still build if it is missing, the resulting DLL will simply lack versioning info).

 Sample minimal INCLUDE/LIB setup: